- Home >

-Alternatives to crossing from Israel to Jordan at King Hussein Bridge
+Alternatives to Crossing from Israel to Jordan at King Hussein Bridge

-Note, this border tends to be busiest on Sunday mornings after the weekend.
+This border tends to be busiest on Sunday mornings after the weekend.

-Security Procedures at King Hussein Bridge border crossing between Israel and Jordan
+Security Procedures at King Hussein Bridge

 Always make sure you have six months of passport validity in order to enter Jordan from Israel, as well as a blank page which is required for the entry stamp.